 The world we live in is astonishingly, endlessly complex, and for most of us, sight is the primary sense by which we perceive that complexity.
 It is so complex, in fact, that our minds must find shortcuts, shortcuts that have been described with the word "symbol" (which is itself a symbol for the concept, "symbol").
 But while symbols are useful tools that can help us cope with the infinite complexity of our universe, they can only ever be generalizations.
 They are tools and touch-points - never the "thing itself."

 Allow me to illustrate... with an illustration.
-If you were my student and I were to sit you down and demand that you draw an eye, you might draw something like this:
+If you were my beginning student and I were to sit you down and demand that you draw an eye, you might draw something like this:

 This is not because you don't know what an eye looks like.
-Rather, it is because you have never really looked very closely at an eye with the intent to understand it.
+Rather, it's because you have never really looked very closely at an eye with the intent to understand it.
 Your mind therefore takes the easy way out, and provides you with a vastly simplified symbol to stand in for the information it can't be bothered to provide.

-You do all this subconsciously, and in our very pragmatic, industrially-minded culture, the subconscious is where most real seeing stays.
+You do all this subconsciously.
+And in our very pragmatic, industrially-minded culture, the subconscious is where most real seeing stays.

 The problems start to arise when we begin to actually believe in our symbols, to believe that they are not symbols at all, but "the things in themselves."
 In doing this, we turn the entire world into an elaborate set of objects: controllable, man-made things that can be used and manipulated however we please.